Out of all of the incredible tools Facebook has created for marketers, perhaps the most useful is the Facebook Pixel.

 Do you have advanced matching turned on for your pixel?
 It’s turned off by default so most advertisers aren’t using it… but you can activate it in under 60 seconds.

-A few days ago we discovered the AdEspresso Facebook pixel had been installed on a website for people looking for “clubs, bars, sex” in Tokyo.
+A few days ago we discovered the AdEspresso Facebook pixel had been installed on a website for people looking for “clubs and bars” in Tokyo.
 That means we were retargeting people not interested in our product and wasting our money.
 A simple, quick audit of our Pixel fixed the problem.

 This could be happening to your business too, right now.
 But do you know how to stop this?